numpde/idom/docs/source/guides/escape-hatches/javascript-components.rst

-.. _Javascript Component:
+.. _JavaScript Component:

-Javascript Components
+JavaScript Components
 =====================

 While IDOM is a great tool for displaying HTML and responding to browser events with